acquia/blt/template/readme/repo-architecture.md

 ## Dependency Management

 All project and Drupal (module, themes, libraries) dependencies are managed via Composer.
-The management strategy is based on [The Drupal Project] (github.com/drupal-composer/drupal-project).
+The management strategy is based on [The Drupal Project](github.com/drupal-composer/drupal-project).

 Modules, themes, and other contributed drupal projects can be added as dependencies in the root composer.json file.

-For step-by-step instructions on how to update dependencies, see [Project Tasks] (project-tasks.md).
+For step-by-step instructions on how to update dependencies, see [Project Tasks](project-tasks.md).